 In addition to assistance with energy bills, CAP's Energy Assistance department also provides conservation education to help households save money by taking steps to reduce their home energy usage.

-Take a look at our energy assistance page for more information about who qualifies and how to apply.…
+We currently have energy assistance funding available to help families in Asotin County.
+If you would like to apply, take a look at our energy assistance page for more information about who qualifies and how to apply.…

 LIHEAP Energy Assistance Program for Idaho Residents Has Ended; Limited Emergency Funding May Be Available

 The Low-Income Home Energy Assistance program for Idaho residents has ended for this season.